holoviz/holoviz/doc/community.rst

 **Want to become a contributor?** We hold recurring developer meetings and welcome anyone interested in becoming a contributor.

 - General HoloViz meeting: This occurs biweekly on Fridays and is the best option for new members to join.
 - Issue Triaging meeting: This occurs weekly on Mondays.
 It starts with some quick coordination and then splits off to triage project issues.
 - Docs meeting: This occurs biweekly on Wednesdays and is focused on anything related to the documentation.

+Meeting notes are available on `hackmd.io/@holoviz/minutes <https://hackmd.io/@holoviz/minutes>`__

 .. raw:: html